I have some bad news — your email marketing contact database degrades over time.

 Creating an ebook or webinar with a partner can split up the work of content creation and allow you to share the audience of a similar business.
 After you release your content, split the leads you generate with your partner.

-With Traditional Marketing
+How To Grow Your Email List With Traditional Marketing

-26. Host your own offline, in-person events
+36. Host your own offline, in-person events.

-27. Host an online webinar
+37. Host an online webinar.

-Webinars are the perfect opportunity to talk about your industry and access the audience of thought leaders whom you might want to present with.
+Webinars are the perfect opportunity to talk about your industry and access the audience of thought leaders that you may want to present with.
 The best part?
-Webinars are normally registered for via email, making your listeners more willing to be contacted afterward.
-Collect email addresses at registration.
+Webinars are normally registered for via email, so you have audience emails to add to your list for further nurturing upon registration.

 As you grow your email list with fresh, opt-in contacts, you'll be able to nurture them with middle-of-the-funnel offers that allow you to convert early-stage leads into sales-ready leads.